sphynkx/ytms/README.md

 sudo systemctl status ytms.service journalctl -u ytms.service -f
 ```
-By default service works with port 8089. you may redefine it by editing `run.sh`.
-Make sure that current IP and port is in accordance with options in yurtube app configuration.
+By default service works with port __8089__. you may redefine it by editing `run.sh`.
+Make sure that current IP and port is in accordance with options in [yurtube app](https://github.com/sphynkx/yurtube) configuration.

 Check service:
 ```bash